Literacy Icon

 You can purchase a deck and assign it to specific students or your whole class.
 There are decks for phonemic awareness, sight word practice, phonics activities, and more!
 Then, you can monitor students’ progress with easy-to-read reports from Boom Learning.

-Finally, if we see distance learning again this fall, students can practice these skills on Boom cards at home!
+Finally, students can practice these skills on Boom cards at home!
 They can be used on computers, tablets, or smartphones.
-Then, you can remotely track students’ progress and assign new decks as needed to master specific skills.
+Then, you can track students’ progress and assign new decks as needed to master specific skills.
+This is truly a must-have for apps for literacy stations.

 You can get a FREE Boom card deck for beginning sounds HERE!